What You Need to Know about Comas

 The Brain Injury Law Center is your source of information and support when it comes to anything related to brain injuries and the terrible effects they can cause.
 A brain injury can change someone’s life and the lives of those around them.

-If you or a loved has suffered a brain injury that resulted in a coma, discuss your case with a personal injury attorney who can help you understand your legal rights and options.
-Contact our law firm today for a free case evaluation by calling us toll-free at (877) 537-4340.
+If you or a loved one has suffered a brain injury that resulted in a coma, discuss your case with a personal injury attorney who can help you understand your legal rights and options.
+Contact our law firm today for a free case evaluation by calling us toll-free at (757) 244-7000.

-- The person may be unable to move or respond;
+- May be unable to move or respond

-- The person may respond minimally or even not at all to stimuli, including painful stimuli
+- Might respond minimally or even not at all to stimuli, including painful stimuli

 Vegetative State (VS)